marieotsuka/webtype-spring2021/content/lectures/02-css.md

 ## Typefaces
 There are 3 primary sources of fonts from which you can choose:

-- **System fonts**: These are fonts installed on the computer.
+- **System fonts** These are fonts installed on the computer.
 If you specify on a font that exists on your system, your website visitors must also have the font installed on their machine.
 There are several fonts known to be installed across Windows and Mac computers, such as Arial, Helvetica, Times New Roman, Georgia, Verdana.
 Choices are limited.
-- **Externally hosted webfonts**: Google Fonts & Adobe Fonts offer services with easy implementation — simply copy/paste the provided code.
+- **Externally hosted webfonts** Google Fonts & Adobe Fonts offer services with easy implementation — simply copy/paste the provided code.
-- **Self-hosted webfonts**: if you upload your own font files, you can use the `@font-face` rule.
+- **Self-hosted webfonts** if you upload your own font files, you can use the `@font-face` rule.
 [Font Squirrel](http://www.fontsquirrel.com/tools/webfont-generator) has a web font generator that converts desktop fonts to web font formats, but you may not have the permissions.

 Read more on [How to use custom fonts](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Web_fonts) on your website.